The 5 Ws of Low Interest Personal Loans

 - When to take a personal loan?

 Shop for a Low-Interest Personal Loan

-We are all familiar with different types of loans, taken for all kinds of reasons, such as purchase a home, buy a car, pay for a wedding and pay off debt.
-To take out a loan, you have to show the lender that you have the means to pay it back, and the willingness to do so.
+Loans are taken for all kinds of reasons, such as purchasing a home, buying a car, paying for a wedding and paying off debt at lower costs or better terms.
+To qualify for a loan, you have to show the lender that you have the means to pay it back, and the willingness to do so.
 Some loans only require your signature, your guarantee.
-Many loans, referred to as secured loans, require that you pledge an asset as collateral, for example, a mortgage loan or an auto loan.
-(Almost all loans have some form of personal guarantee, although there do exist non-recourse loans).
+Many loans, referred to as secured loans, require that you pledge an asset as collateral.
+Mortgage and auto loans are the most common secured loans.
+If you don't make your payments, the lender can repossess the car or foreclose on your home;

-Personal loan: Lenders offer a personal loan to individuals (as opposed to businesses, corporations or other legal entities) as either a secured personal loan or an unsecured personal loan.
+Personal loan: Lenders offer a personal loan to individuals as either a secured personal loan or an unsecured personal loan.
 It can be either an installment loan paid monthly over a specific period or a revolving line of credit.
 Charging purchases and paying bills on your credit card and then carrying over the balance is a common form of a personal loan.

 Why Take a Personal Loan?

 - Do you own a home with equity?
-If so, maybe a cash-out mortgage loan or a HELOC (home equity loan or line of credit) is a cheaper option.
+If so, look into a cash-out mortgage loan or a HELOC (home equity loan or line of credit) to see if it is a better option.

 - Can you cut back expenses and save money?
 If so, instead of buying on credit, or taking out a loan, create a savings account advance, and then make the purchase.

 - Are you borrowing money that, ideally, you should have set aside in an emergency fund?